Danger 380 Volts

 Dangerously drinkable.
 Approach at your own risk.

-One of our most beloved wines, a salty-citrus-exotic undisgorged sparkler.
+One of our most beloved wines, a salty-citrus-exotic undisgorged sparkler born in 2017.
 With wonderful energy, as the name suggests.
 Btw the current 2020 edition could easily be called 400V (the voltage currently running through the grid, my friend electrician told me), given the zippy acidity brought by the vintage.

 A bit of history: the first time I tried to make sparkling wine in 2012, I bottled it with too much residual sugar and my warehouse became a military zone, with bottles randomly exploding here and there.
 5000 of them.
 (You know, most people, when doing something new, start with a small batch.
 Like, maybe, 30 bottles.
 Well, not me.
 Or you can also have the wine analysed before bottling.
 Well, not me.
 Back then, my French importer Fleur just dryly asked whether we even have labs in Moravia or not.)